gorda/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 Make sure to raise your ulimit.
 Example: `ulimit -n 16384`

-## Envoy won't connect to my HTTP/1.0 service
+## Envoy won't connect to my HTTP/1.0 service{#envoy-won't-connect-to-my-HTTP-1.0-service}

 Envoy requires `HTTP/1.1` or `HTTP/2` traffic for upstream services.
 For example, when using [NGINX](https://www.nginx.com/) for serving traffic behind Envoy, you will need to set the [proxy_http_version](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_http_version) directive in your NGINX configuration to be "1.1", since the NGINX default is 1.0.